 Common Plants of the Boreal Forest

 Read: Identifying Objects (Role of Fire)

-Homework: After studying the two plant videos (see above), please identify the plants pictured below and be prepared to discuss at next class.
+Homework: After studying the two plant videos (see above), please identify the plants pictured below.

 Making the Forest Wildlife Connection